 - Alcohol consumption is outside the scope of OSU employment or duties and shall be limited to after work hours and after OSU duties have actually ended.

 Guidelines for Alcohol Service on OSU Controlled Property

-All service of alcohol must be registered through the Risk Management and subject to the following guidelines:
+All service of alcohol must be registered through the Insurance and Risk Management Services and subject to the following guidelines:

 - Alcoholic beverages are limited to beer and wine.

 - Request must be submitted via the online web registration form at least 21 days prior to the event.

 - An insured licensed vendor must serve the alcoholic beverages.
 The licensed vendor must have a current Certificate of Insurance on file that includes liquor liability.

 - At least two different substantial food items** and non-alcoholic beverages must be provided at any event where alcohol is served.